 where the field $F_i = \F_2[x]/\bigl(f_i(x)\bigr)$ has the size $2^{d_i}$; $d_i = \deg f_i(x)$, $i\in [s]$.
 Let us consider the maps ${\varphi_i\colon \RC{2}{\ell}\to F_i}$ given by the formula: We also naturally extend this map to any vectors and matrices over $\RC{2}{\ell}$.
 The following lemma is the key to the dimension formula for the QC generalized hypergraph product codes.

 \begin{lemma} Let $A\in \Mat_{m\times n}(\RC{2}{\ell})$ be a binary QC matrix.
-Then its rank (over $\F_2$) is given by:
+Then its rank \textup{(}over $\F_2$\textup{)} is given by:

-\end{lemma} \begin{IEEEproof} The lemma easily follows from the isomorphism shown in~(\ref{eq:isom-co-prime1}) between $\RC{2}{\ell}$ and the direct product of the fields $F_1,\dots,F_s$.
+\end{lemma} \begin{proof} The lemma easily follows from the isomorphism shown in~(\ref{eq:isom-co-prime1}) between $\RC{2}{\ell}$ and the direct product of the fields $F_1,\dots,F_s$.
 Indeed, let $r_i = \rk_{F_i}\varphi_{i}(A)$, $i\in[s]$.
-Let $A_1,\dots,A_n$ be the columns of $A$.
-It is easy to see that each vector $v$ that belongs to the column space of the matrix $A$ can be represented as follows:
+If~$A_1,\dots,A_n$ are the columns of $A$, then each vector $v$ that belongs to the column space of the matrix $A$ can be represented as follows:

 where $u_1,\dots,u_n\in\RC{2}{\ell}$.
-Then we see that the cardinality of the column space of the non-binary matrix $\varphi_i(A)$ over the field $F_i$ is equal to $(2^{d_i})^{r_i} = 2^{d_i r_i}$.
-Hence using the isomorphism~(\ref{eq:isom-co-prime1}) we conclude that the number of different vectors in the column space of the matrix $A$ is equal to
+Therefore we see that the cardinality of the column space of the non-binary matrix $\varphi_i(A)$ over the field $F_i$ is equal to $(2^{d_i})^{r_i} = 2^{d_i r_i}$.
+Hence using isomorphism~(\ref{eq:isom-co-prime1}) we conclude that the number of different vectors in the column space of the matrix $A$ is equal to